schwabe/ics-openvpn/doc/README.txt

 - Install sdk
-- Install ndk (Version 8d gives strange linker errors, use 8b for now)
+- Install ndk (Versions 8c+ give strange linker errors, use 8b for now)
 - Make sure that ndk-build is in your build path.

 Do ./misc/build-native.(sh|bat) in the root directory of the project.
-You may need to refresh the project and clean the project in eclipse to have the libraries included the resulting apk.

-Use eclipse with android plugins to build the project.
+After that build the project using gradle build.

 FAQ